iepebouw/Data1/pages/Assignment-2.md

 _carbon footprint canal boat in CO2/h: 4602.0_

 carbon footprint hop on hop of bus in CO2/h: 1392.013498312711
-7. These are the CO2 emissions of the canal boat per hour AND the CO2 emissions of the bus PER LITER.
+7. These are the CO2 emissions of the canal boat per hour and the CO2 emissions of the bus PER LITER.
 To calculate how much this is an hour:
 - The map of [Spotzi](https://www.researchgate.net/figure/Map-of-average-traffic-speeds-in-central-Amsterdam-Source-Spotzi_fig5_332660949) shows an average speed on the [routes](https://www.citysightseeingamsterdam.nl/nl/route-stops/) of the bus of around 15-30 Km/H. Assuming the bus stops quite a lot of times probably the average speed is 15km/h.
 8. This means that the average usage of the bus is
 ```python